manudeobs/Akamai-2.0-Deobfuscator/README.md

 2. Save the akamai script as `script.js` next to `index.js` in it's minified format (one liner format), don't pretty print.

-3. Run `node index.js` as enjoy your deobfuscated script in `out.js`
+3. Run `node index.js` and enjoy your deobfuscated script in `out.js`